garrandall/popular-music-data/tracks/prisoner-the-weeknd-lana-del-rey.md

 I'm a prisoner to my addiction
 I'm addicted to a life that's so empty and so cold
 I'm a prisoner to my decisions
-Ooh, ooh, ooh
+Oh, oh oh

 I don't know
-I get so wrapped up in a world where nothing's as it seems And real life is stranger than my dreams, hmm
+I get so wrapped up in a world where nothing's as it seems And real life is stranger than my dreams, hm